OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 The guidelines for saving data can be summarized quite easily: public data should be available to everyone, but sensitive and private data must be protected, or, better yet, kept out of device storage.

-This chapter is broken into two sections, the first of which focuses on the theory of data storage from a security perspective as well as a brief explanation and some examples of the various methods of data storage on Android.

-The second section focuses on the testing of these data storage solutions through the usage of test cases that utilize both static and dynamic analysis.

-## Theory Overview

 [Storing data](https://developer.android.com/training/data-storage "Storing Data in Android") is essential to many mobile apps.
 Conventional wisdom suggests that as little sensitive data as possible should be stored on permanent local storage.
 In most practical scenarios, however, some type of user data must be stored.
 For example, asking the user to enter a very complex password every time the app starts isn't a great idea in terms of usability.
 Most apps must locally cache some kind of authentication token to avoid this.
 Personally identifiable information (PII) and other types of sensitive data may also be saved if a given scenario calls for it.

 Sensitive data is vulnerable when it is not properly protected by the app that is persistently storing it.
 The app may be able to store the data in several places, for example, on the device or on an external SD card.
 When you're trying to exploit these kinds of issues, consider that a lot of information may be processed and stored in different locations.